 101 Things to do in Bournemouth with Babies and Toddlers – Redhill Park

-For children, there is plenty to do in Redhill Park, with a large play area, a paddling pool and a cafe which runs weekly kids’ activities.
+For children, there is plenty to do in Redhill Park.
+There is a large play area, a paddling pool and a cafe which runs weekly kids’ activities.
 In addition, you can explore nature in the adjoining Redhill Common.

 How to get to Redhill Park